Bisher 58 mal gespeichert

 Hitchhiking is safe (however always be aware wherever you go) and mostly quite easy.

-Closest major shopping is 15 km's (15 minutes) away by car at Phakalane, and I go there every Monday and Wednesday afternoon.
+Closest major shopping is 15 km's (15 minutes) away by car at Phakalane, and I pass there every Tuesday and Thursday.

 Please do not be misguided into a 'romantic' idea of what village life is like here.
 Most buildings are modern, cars abound, some rubbish is strewn around, and people are just living the best they can with what money they earn.
 Unfortunately, some people chose to use their money at the local bar over the weekends, but is that not the case everywhere around the world?